 Change Management and the Fear of Change

-In this second installment of a four-part series, I am writing about how to manage the fear of change.
+In this second installment of a four-part series, I write about how to manage the fear of change.

 Fear as the Fight Response